qixwang/mc-docs.zh-cn/articles/data-factory/scripts/copy-azure-blob-powershell.md

     }

 # To remove the data factory from the resource gorup
-# Remove-AzDataFactory -Name $dataFactoryName -ResourceGroupName $resourceGroupName
+# Remove-AzDataFactoryV2 -Name $dataFactoryName -ResourceGroupName $resourceGroupName
 #
 # To remove the whole resource group
 # Remove-AzResourceGroup  -Name $resourceGroupName